athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Olethrodaemon.md

     desc: "_[[Spells/Control Weather|Control Weather]]_"

   - name: "Apocalypse Breath"
-    desc: "`pf2:2` (divine,void) The daemon expels a shrieking black cloud of smoke from its mouth in a 120-foot line or a 60-foot cone (or both a line and a cone in the same direction if it spends 3 actions).
+    desc: "`pf2:2` (divine,void) The daemon expels a shrieking black cloud of smoke from its mouth in a @Template[line|distance:120] or a @Template[cone|distance:60] (or both a line and a cone in the same direction if it spends 3 actions).
 Living creatures in the area take 24d6 void damage (DC 45 Reflex check save).\n\nThe olethrodaemon can't use Apocalypse Breath again for 1d4 rounds."

   - name: "Soul Crush"
     desc: "`pf2:2` (manipulate) **Requirements** The olethrodaemon has a soul gem\n* * *\n\n**Effect** The olethrodaemon crushes the soul gem in one hand and regains the use of Apocalypse Breath or any one of its innate spells."

   - name: "[[Bestiary Ability Glossary/Swallow Whole|Swallow Whole]]"
-    desc: "`pf2:1` (attack) Huge, 4d10 bludgeoning damage and [[Conditions/Drained 1|Drained 2]], Rupture 43\n\nAn olethrodaemon has numerous stomachs connected by labyrinthine digestive organs.
+    desc: "`pf2:1` (attack) Huge, 4d10 bludgeoning damage and [[Conditions/Drained|Drained 2]], Rupture 43\n\nAn olethrodaemon has numerous stomachs connected by labyrinthine digestive organs.
 Swallowed creatures cannot Escape, but can attempt to cut their way out with a 1d6 roll.
 On a roll of 1-3, the creature cuts into yet another stomach.
 On a roll of 4-6, the creature manages to cut its way out of the olethrodaemon.\n\n* * *\n"

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "